voideditor/void/CONTRIBUTING.md

 # Contributing to LineMage

-This is a guide on how to contribute to LineMage.
-We want to make it as easy to contribute as possible, so if you have any questions or comments please reach out via email or discord.
+Welcome! 👋 This is a guide on how to contribute to LineMage.
+We want to make it as easy to contribute as possible, so if you have any questions or comments, reach out via email or Discord!

-# Ways to Contribute

-## 1. Editing the Extension
+There are 3 main ways to contribute:

+- Suggest New Features
+- Improve Documentation
+- Build New Features

-We use a [VS Code extension](https://code.visualstudio.com/api/get-started/your-first-extension) to implement most of LineMage's functionality.
+We use a [VSCode extension](https://code.visualstudio.com/api/get-started/your-first-extension) to implement most of LineMage's functionality.
+Scroll down to see 1.
+How to contribute to the Extension, or 2.
+How to contribute to the full IDE (for more native changes).

+## Roadmap

+Here are the most important topics on our Roadmap that you can contribute.
+More ⭐'s = more important.

+⭐⭐⭐ Improve diffs.
+We define a "diff" as a single green/red codeblock that denotes a change.
+Here are improvements to make:

+1. Show red deletions (-) inside diffs.
+Right now we're only showing green insertions (+).
+Diffs currently work by highlighting all of the new code in green with a simple text decoration.
+We would like to use code from VS Code's native diffEditor to show the diffs instead ("inline" mode).
+We could alternatively keep what we have and add red zones of the deleted code between lines.

+2. Make diffs responsive.
+When a user accepts a diff, all of the diffs below it should be updated (because they are now on different line numbers).
+We're not doing this, so there is a lot of unexpected behavior.

+3. Make diff highlighting dynamic.
+Right now when the user edits text, we clear all the diffs and their highlights.
+Instead, we should simply update the highlighting of the diff.
+Each diff lives on a range of lines, and all changes inside that range or intersecting with it should update its highlighting.

+⭐⭐⭐ Make History work well.
+When the user submits a response or presses the apply/accept/reject button, we should add these events to the history and allow the user to use undo/redo on them.
+Right now there is unexpected behavior if the user tries to undo or redo their LineMage changes.

+⭐⭐⭐ Build Cursor-style quick edits (ctrl+k).
+When the user presses ctrl+k, an input box should appear inline with the code that they were selecting.
+This is somewhat difficult to do because an extension alone cannot do this, and it requires creating a new component in the IDE.
+We think you can modify vscode's built-in "codelens" or "zone widget" components, but we are open to alternatives.

+⭐⭐⭐ Improve ctrl+L. One improvement is to make the model output diffs, instead of outputting the entire file.
+When the user clicks "apply" on a diff, the model should go through the entire file and apply the diff in the correct location.

+⭐⭐ Integrate with Ollama.
+We have an Ollama integration coded up in the extension, but it breaks.
+This is because Ollama has Node.js dependencies like 'path' and 'os' which cannot run in extensions (extensions have to be able to run in the browser).
+To fix this, we need to migrate LineMage's extension so that it runs natively into the VS Code editor so that we can access Node.js.

+⭐ When user presses ctrl+l it should reset from last time.

+⭐ Let the user accept / reject all Diffs in an entire file.

+⭐ Allow the user to make multiple selections of code or files at once.

+⭐ Allow user to X out of their current selection.

+## 1. Contributing to the Extension
-Here's how you can start contributing to the extension:
+Here's how you can start contributing to the Extension:

 1. Clone the repository